-History of the Union of Professional Engineers
+History of the Union of Professional Engineers in Finland

 The engineer’s title was confirmed in 1943.
 Graduates of technical institutes had already spent two decades using ‘engineer’ as their professional title.
 However, it was only in 1943 they received it as part of their official degree.

 The number of technical institutes gradually increased and so did the number of local associations of Tampereen Teknilliset.
 Tampereen Teknilliset became a national association, and in 1946 it was renamed as Yleinen Insinööriyhdistys (English: the General Engineer Association).
 By the 1950s, there were so many local associations that the Tampereen Teknilliset transformed into a union.
-From early 1955 the name the Union of Professional Engineers was introduced.
+From early 1955 the name the Union of Professional Engineers in Finland was introduced.

 The number of union members continued to grow until the early 1990s.
-Thanks to persistent work, activities, and services offered to members by the union could be developed and expanded over the years.
+Thanks to persistent work, activities, and services offered to members by the Union could be developed and expanded over the years.

 The labor market lobbying activities were also strengthened.
 The new millennium brought major changes to technology, industry, and the labor market.
 Labor market conditions have also changed substantially.

 The Union of Professional Engineers in Finland has responded to the challenges posed by the change in the operating environment by, for example, seeking growth in new membership organizations and new industries, and by working closely with other industry associations as part of Industrial Employees TP.

 I am an engineer – the modern face of a 100-year-old profession